Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 When you have configured it now we can rename it (optional):
 `mv example.py run.py`

-We have to also install dependences required to run miner:
+We have to also install dependencies required to run miner:
 `pip install -r requirements.txt`

 **(3 way):** `pip install Twitch-Channel-Points-Miner-v2`